jsdelivr/globalping/INFRASTRUCTURE.md

 - We use New Relic in our API to monitor it's performance and stablity as well as to collect production logs
 - Addionally we use it to monitor the servers running the API and our self-hosted Redis database
-- EU account
+- EU region account
 - Free plan

-### Probes - Seeded datacenter network

-We seeded the network with ~110 probes that we purchased from providers like Google Cloud, AWS, DigitalOcean, Vultr, OVH and Tencent.
-Help us by [running our probe on your servers](https://github.com/jsdelivr/globalping-probe#readme) with spare capacity or by [becoming a GitHub Sponsor](https://github.com/sponsors/jsdelivr).

-- ~$750/month

 ### DNS for *.globalping.io

 - Hosted with Hetzner DNS
 - Free plan

+### Probes - Seeded datacenter network

+We seeded the network with ~130 probes that we purchased from providers like Google Cloud, AWS, DigitalOcean, Vultr, OVH, Fly.io and Tencent.
+Help us by [running our probe on your servers](https://github.com/jsdelivr/globalping-probe#readme) with spare capacity or by [becoming a GitHub Sponsor](https://github.com/sponsors/jsdelivr).

+- ~$790/month